synsypa/4418_transit_project/README.md

 `cut_for_csv.py`: Create .csv files of pickup locations for use in CARTO maps.

+`model_single.py`: Fits a Random Forest, Lasso, and Linear regression to given time interval.
+Applies Random Forest model to the test point.

 `venv/dbscan.clu.py`: NOT IN USE.
 Implements DBSCAN clustering on taxi pickups using Virtual Env and sklearn version 0.15.2's implementation.
 Incomplete, not working.

 ## Model (Subject to Change)